-Finding out your energy usage may be needed for a variety of reasons.
-These might include wanting to monitor your usage over time, starting a new energy deal or switch, or estimating your monthly or yearly outgoings.
+It's worthwhile to understand your energy usage for a variety of reasons.
+You might want to monitor your usage over time, switch energy supplier or estimate your monthly or yearly outgoings.

-In this article we will outline how energy is typically calculated, and the various ways in which you can find out about your energy usage.
+We outline how energy usage is typically calculated and the various ways in which you can find out about your energy usage.

 How is Energy Usage calculated?

 When trying to identify your energy usage, you will find that the unit used for indicating your consumption is kilowatt hours or kWh.

 This unit of measurement simply refers to how much power was used over a certain period of time.

 Why is this important?
 Suppliers and energy comparison websites will base their price quotes for new deals on how much energy they think your household will use.
 If you know how much you use, you can make sure that your chosen plan is the cheapest given your consumption and make sure that your monthly payment is set correctly if paying by direct debit.